 Andrea’s experience working with World and Olympic Champion teams and individuals from a variety of sports has meant she has been ‘in the corner’ for some incredible highs, and some woeful lows.
 She’s malleable, resilient, honest, and herself a high performer.

 Andrea has completed a Master of Sport and Exercise Psychology and a Doctorate in Philosophy (PhD) specialising in Sport Psychology (Optimism Training & Golf Performance).
 She is a member of the British and Australian Psychological Societies (BPS, APS).
-She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health & Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within United Kingdom.
+She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health and Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within the United Kingdom.

-Andrea’s motivation to work as a sport psychologist with high achievers, predominantly elite athletes, has much to do with her passion in seeing them take their sporting performance to the highest level.
+Andrea’s motivation to work as a sport psychologist with high achievers, predominantly elite athletes, has much to do with her passion for seeing them take their sporting performance to the highest level.
 As well as practicing skills specific to improving performance, areas that sometimes need addressing include depression, anxiety, eating disorders, injury rehabilitation, homesickness, and perfectionism.
-Andrea’s skillset is well equipped to assist all areas of personal improvement.
+Andrea’s skillset is well equipped to assist all areas of well-being and personal improvement.
 Optimal mental health is an aspiration we can all work towards.

 Organisations Andrea has worked with

 January 28th, 2021

 Here are ten little mental notes that give you insight into the fundamental philosophies that we focus on in our work with people.
 1 Treat your mind like a muscle Meaning You can opitimise the way your mind functions through learning about yourself and your mental approach.
 To make changes to the muscles in your […]